suffolklibraries/lgc/content/collections/events/blank-page-sudbury.md

     content:
       -
         type: text
-        text: 'The All Saints Church Hall is a four minute walk from the nearest bus stop, and you can find up-to-date times on the '
+        text: 'Sudbury Library is a four minute walk from the nearest bus stop, and you can find up-to-date times on the ' -
-      -
         type: text
         marks: